marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ### Removing Gray Highlight When Tapping Links

 On mobile Safari, tapped links will get quickly highlighted, which doesn't look very "native" once embeded in a Steroids JS webview.
+This is especialy true for images.
 Change this using:

 {% highlight css %}
 -webkit-tap-highlight-color: #123456; /* To change it */